benbalter/benbalter.github.com/posts/_posts/2011-11-29-towards-a-more-agile-government.md

 #### i.
 COs must learn best-practices in agile contracting {#cos-must-learn-best-practices-in-agile-contracting}

 Many COs may not know what agile development is, let alone that it is a potential contracting vehicle and how best to implement it.
-The White House Office of Science and Technology Policy (OSTP) should oversee the joint efforts of the General Services Administration (GSA), the White House OMB, [150][152] and the Office of Federal Procurement Policy (OFPP) to educate COs as to agile contracting best practices.
-[151][153]
+The White House Office of Science and Technology Policy (OSTP) should oversee the joint efforts of the General Services Administration (GSA), the White House OMB, [^150] and the Office of Federal Procurement Policy (OFPP) to educate COs as to agile contracting best practices.[^151]

-Solicitations should outline functional rather than technical requirements [152][154] and should be crafted without the significant lead time often characteristic of government procurement.
+Solicitations should outline functional rather than technical requirements [^152] and should be crafted without the significant lead time often characteristic of government procurement.
 The statement of work should specify high-level goals or systems, rather than specific features, and these goals should eventually become the framework that defines each subsequent sprint.
 The contract should also include specific, functional milestones and accompanying deadlines, which may also be married to an award schedule.

 #### ii.
 Agency technical contacts (COTRs) must learn best practices in agile project management {#agency-technical-contacts-cotrs-must-learn-best-practices-in-agile-project-management}